-If you often travel east, there is no doubt, you’ve used the Doha airport for your connecting flight.
-And it’s not uncommon that while chasing perfect dates or low prices, to be forced to have a boring long layover.
+If you often travel east, there is no doubt, you’ve used Qatar’s airport for your connecting flight.
+And it’s not uncommon that while chasing perfect dates or low prices, to be forced to have a boring long Doha layover.

 To be honest, I enjoy the big international airports.
 Seeing so many different people from different cultures has always been fascinating for me, but even though Hamad Airport is one of the best airports in the world, spending more than 4 hours there feels like a massive waste of time.
 After all, my vacation days are limited, and I want to spend them hiking volcanos or exploring new cultures, not sitting on my ass, waiting for a flight, right?